iBz-04/iQuest/README.md

 ![crawler-diagram](figs/diagram.png)

-The crawler is developed using Python, by [initializing a Scrapy project](https://docs.scrapy.org/en/latest/intro/tutorial.html#creating-a-project) and implementing a [custom spider](https://github.com/upstash/degreeguru/blob/master/iquestcrawler/iquestcrawler/spiders/configurable.py).
-The spider is equipped with [the `parse_page` function](https://github.com/upstash/degreeguru/blob/master/iquestcrawler/iquestcrawler/spiders/configurable.py#L42), invoked each time the spider visits a webpage.
+The crawler is developed using Python, by [initializing a Scrapy project] and implementing a [custom spider].
+The spider is equipped with [the `parse_page` function], invoked each time the spider visits a webpage.
 This callback function splits the text on the webpage into chunks, generates vector embeddings for each chunk, and upserts those vectors into your Upstash Vector Database.
 Each vector stored in our database includes the original text and website URL as metadata.

 </br>

 To run the crawler, follow these steps:

 > [!TIP]
 > If you have docker installed, you can skip the "Configure Environment Variables" and "Install Required Python Libraries" sections.
-Instead you can simply update the environment variables in [docker-compose.yml](https://github.com/upstash/DegreeGuru/blob/master/iquestcrawler/docker-compose.yml) and run `docker-compose up`.
+Instead you can simply update the environment variables in [docker-compose.yml]and run `docker-compose up`.
 This will create a container running our crawler.
 Don't forget to configure the crawler as explained in the following sections!

 <details>